box/box-developer-changelog/content/2022/07-23-retention-api-updates.md

 # Retention policy API improvements

-Recent changes API for retention policies and retention policy assignments allow you to remove retention policy assignments and specify the retention length and type for your policies.
+Recent changes to the API for retention policies and retention policy assignments allow you to remove retention policy assignments and specify the retention length and type for your policies.

 <!-- more -->